-A description/proof of that for set plus set as an element, open sets that are subsets of set and subsets whose complements are finite is topology
+description/proof of that for set augmented with set as an element, set of subsets of set and subsets whose complements are finite is topology

 Topics